 The program is available at no cost to families of children who qualify for Early Intervention services.
 Funding for the program is provided by insurance companies, Mass Health and the Massachusetts Department of Public Health.
 The program also receives financial support from The Decibels Foundation, a registered 501 (c)(3) non-profit organization which is dedicated to sponsoring this program and assuring that support for this population continues as children transition into school.

-For more information about the Minute Man Arc Deaf and Hard of Hearing Specialty Program, contact:
+For more detailed information about the Deaf and Hard of Hearing Specialty Program*, visit the Decibels Foundation website or contact:

 Linda Roth, Co-Director firstname.lastname@example.org or 978-287-7820